 Victoria Park, located in the west of the city, is one of Glasgow's prettiest parks.
 It boasts an extensive range of formal floral displays, carpet bedding and hollies.
 Within Victoria Park is Fossil Grove, usually open from April 3rd till September 30 every year.
 Housing the remnants of an ancient forest, the fossilized tree stumps are thought to be around 330 million years old - Fossil Grove is one of the most famous in-situ carboniferous forest examples in the world!

 If you're looking for something to entertain the kids, a visit Tollcross Park in the East End of the city is perfect.
 Complete with a children's farm within the courtyard complex, you'll be able to visit a number of farmyard animals alongside peacocks, goats, love birds, llamas, and more.
 Also located within Tollcross Park is the internationally renowned rose garden, with a staggering 240 varieties of rose all arranged in the perfect shape of a rosebud.

 Found on the south side of Glasgow is Queen's Park.
 With incredible views of the city from the flagpole, you'll be able to see the Campsie Fells and Ben Lomond on a clear day.
-Don't forget to visit wooden Clyde, the Glasgow 2014 Commonwealth Games Mascot, located next to the model boating pond at the Pollokshaws Road and Queen’s Drive entrance.
-There's also an extensive rose garden, developed to celebrate Glasgow hosting the World Rose Convention in July 2013.
+The park also features also a flourishing rose garden.